-Leni Zumas is the author of the novel RED CLOCKS, coming in January from Little, Brown; the story collection FAREWELL NAVIGATOR (Open City, 2008); and the novel THE LISTENERS (Tin House, 2012), which was a finalist for the Oregon Book Award.
+Leni Zumas's novel RED CLOCKS (Little, Brown, 2018) was a New York Times Book Review Editors' Choice, an Indie Next pick, and a Publishers Weekly Top 10 Literary Fiction selection.
+Zumas is also the author of the story collection FAREWELL NAVIGATOR (Open City, 2008) and the novel THE LISTENERS (Tin House, 2012), which was a finalist for the Oregon Book Award.

-Her work has appeared or is forthcoming in The Collagist, Columbia: A Journal of Literature & Art, The Elephants, GOOD, jubilat, New Orleans Review, Open City, Quarterly West, Salt Hill, Tin House, Two Serious Ladies, & elsewhere.
+Her stories and essays have appeared in The Cut, The Collagist, Columbia: A Journal of Literature & Art, The Elephants, Lenny Letter, New Orleans Review, Open City, Quarterly West, Salt Hill, Tin House, Two Serious Ladies, & elsewhere.
 She has received grants and fellowships from the Lower Manhattan Cultural Council, the Barbara Deming Memorial Fund, the Regional Arts & Culture Council, and the New York Foundation for the Arts.

-Leni teaches in the MFA program in creative writing at Portland State University.
+Leni is on the MFA faculty at Portland State University.
 She lives in Portland, Oregon, with the artist Luca Dipierro and their son.